sciZer0/7/v/README.md

 <h1>CONCLUSION</h1>

-What are the greatest values in the Universe?

-These aren't ones like brilliants, gold, buildings or lands.
-No.

-These are virtual ones.
-Virtuality in turn is just a special sort of materiality.

-So, the greatest values in the universe are permissionless virtual tokens with Decreasing Circulation Supply — specifically, those of them which function on the best in-main-aspects blockchains (including such aspects as efficiency and sustainability).

-For example, Bitcoin, absolutely, isn't and cannot be the greatest value — since the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).
+Bitcoin, absolutely, isn't sound money — because the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).

-And, more importantly, —  since there isn't any pre-programmed decrease of Circulating Supply.
+And, more importantly, —  because there isn't any pre-programmed decrease of Circulating Supply.

-Plus, additionally, the Bitcoin blockchain has constant fundamental flaws, including the awful Gini and highest efficiency.
+Plus, additionally, the Bitcoin blockchain has irremovable fundamental flaws, including the awful Gini and highest efficiency.

 The whole point of Bitcoin as a blockchain, thanks to its unique status of the 1st cryptocurrency, might be just the same point that, for example, the Mona Lisa painting or NFTs of a collection have, and which is the flexing — the ultimate way to flex.

 *Flexing as a culture, in a broad sense, might be described as showing that you are better than other people since you may do (have) the thing everyone else cannot do (have) — it is the demonstration of domination, superiority.*

 By the way, the Bitcoin token isn't really fungible: each Bitcoin has its history, story and fate, meaning, its price.
-Even for now, Binance wouldn't allow me to lie about it, and over time, it might become even more clear to everyone.
+Over time, it might become even more clear to everyone.

 One Satoshi is like one NFT, much like 1 NFT of the collection of the Bored Ape Yacht Club.